Important Unemployment Tax Questions for Employers

 - You had one or more employees for at least some part of a day in any 20 or more different weeks in the year.

 For the current year, you can find the federal unemployment tax rate in IRS publication 15.
 Once you are on the FUTA system, you will be reminded of the due dates

 How Do the Federal and State Unemployment Tax Systems Work Together?

 Generally, you can take a credit against your FUTA tax for amounts you paid into state unemployment funds.
-The credit may be as much as 5.4% of FUTA taxable wages.
-If you are entitled to the maximum 5.4% credit, the FUTA tax rate after credit is 0.6% (after June 30, 2011).
+The credit may be as much as 5.4 percent of FUTA taxable wages.
+If you are entitled to the maximum 5.4 percent credit, the FUTA tax rate after credit is 0.6 percent.

 You are entitled to the maximum credit if you paid your state unemployment taxes in full, on time, and on all the same wages as are subject to FUTA tax.
 If your state has not paid the full amount it owes to the FUTA fund, your credit may be reduced.
 The IRS has a list of credit reduction states and credit reduction amounts.

 How Does State Unemployment Tax Affect My Payments as an Employer?

 The IRS has an Unemployment Tax Trust Fund to pay the costs of administering the federal and state unemployment taxes.
 Some states borrow from this trust fund, and some of those states don't repay the loans.
 If a state doesn't repay within two years, employers in the state may be required to pay additional unemployment tax.

 The 5.4 percent credit for state FUTA tax may be reduced by 0.3 percent each year.
 So, for the first year, your credit would be only 5.1 percent and your total FUTA tax rate would be 6.3 percent instead of the typical 6 percent.
 Check with your state's unemployment bureau to see if you are in a state with reduced credits.
 This list changes every year.